yuja/jj/docs/design/run.md

 `jj st`: For now reprint the final output of `jj run` `jj op log`: No special handling needed, but awaits further discussion in [#963][issue]
-`jj undo/jj op undo`: No special handling needed
+`jj undo/jj op revert`: No special handling needed

 ## Open Points